Max Duggan: 2022

-After a home win over Iowa State that made Duggan the first quarterback to lead TCU to a perfect 12-0 regular season since Andy Dalton in 2010, the Frogs were set for a rematch with Kansas State in the 2022 Big 12 Championship Game.
+After a home win over the Iowa State Cyclones that made Duggan the first quarterback to lead TCU to a perfect 12–0 regular season since Andy Dalton in 2010, the Frogs were set for a rematch with Kansas State in the 2022 Big 12 Championship Game.
 Down by 11 in the 4th quarter, Duggan led TCU on yet another comeback, scoring on an 8-yard touchdown run with 1:51 remaining to put him over 100 rushing yards for the game and connected with tight end Jared Wiley on the 2-point conversion to force overtime.
-The Wildcats prevailed in OT - but the next day, 12-1 TCU became the first team from the state of Texas to be selected to play in the College Football Playoff.
-They defeated 2nd-ranked Michigan in the Fiesta Bowl on December 31.
+The Wildcats prevailed in OT – but the next day, 12–1 TCU became the first team from the state of Texas to be selected to play in the College Football Playoff.

 Duggan's accolades for the season include becoming the first Horned Frog to be named Big 12 Offensive Player of the Year since Trevone Boykin in 2014 and the first TCU player to win the Davey O'Brien Award (named after former TCU quarterback Davey O'Brien) and the Johnny Unitas Golden Arm Award.
 On December 6, he became the first TCU player since LaDainian Tomlinson in 2000 to be named a finalist for the Heisman Trophy.
-He would finish second in the Heisman voting, behind Caleb Williams from USC.
+He would finish second in the Heisman voting, behind Caleb Williams from the USC Trojans.

-On December 18, 2022, Duggan announced he would forego his remaining college eligibility and declare for the 2023 NFL Draft.
-He will still start for the Horned Frogs in the College Football Playoff.
+On December 18, 2022, Duggan announced he would forego his remaining college eligibility and declare for the 2023 NFL draft, though he stated that he would still start for the Horned Frogs in the College Football Playoff.

-In the College Football Playoff, they beat the heavy favorites Michigan Michigan Wolverines 51-45 in the Fiesta Bowl.
-He went 14 of 29, threw for 225 yards, and 2 touchdowns and 2 interceptions.
-TCU lost to the Georgia Bulldogs in the College Football Playoff National Championship 65-7.
-Duggan was 14/22, passing for 152 yards, throwing no touchdowns, 2 interceptions and rushing for the only TCU touchdown.
+In the College Football Playoff, they beat the heavy favorites Michigan Wolverines 51–45 in the Fiesta Bowl.
+He went 14 of 29, threw for 225 yards, and 2 touchdowns and two interceptions.
+TCU lost to the Georgia Bulldogs in the 2023 College Football Playoff National Championship 65–7.
+Duggan passed for 152 yards, throwing no touchdowns, 2 interceptions and rushing for the only TCU touchdown.